SK8 (programming language): History

 The SK8 project was created by Ruben Kleiman when he joined Apple in 1987.
 He had come to Apple to develop a flexible, object-oriented user interface and multimedia development environment.
 The name of the project derived from his interest in skateboarding.
-Coincidentally, at this time the HyperCard, with its direct manipulation interface and scripting language, was about to ship.
-While HyperCard was great for simple applications it used a limited interaction model – the "stacks" of cards" – that limited its potential applicability.
+Coincidentally, at this time HyperCard, with its direct manipulation interface and scripting language, was about to ship.
+While HyperCard was great for simple applications it used a limited interaction model – the "stacks" of "cards" – that limited its potential applicability.
 SK8 attempted to extend these benefits to a wider programming role.

 Early work on what would become SK8 focused on infrastructure rather than visual programming.
 Kleiman's first effort was a dynamic, prototype-based object system, MacFrames, a frame/object system with plug-ins for inference engines.
 Through preferences settings, MacFrames was used to emulate a large variety of object systems, including IntelliCorp's KEE.
 This research, in concert with users developing actual applications and prototypes at Apple, yielded the object model used in SK8.
 MacFrames was developed in Coral Lisp, which was acquired by Apple and became Macintosh Common Lisp.

 The Macintosh at that time had no generalized inter-process communication (IPC) system.
 Kleiman created an IPC init for the Mac to allow MacFrames to communicate with other processes, in particular, HyperCard.
 This allowed HyperCard to be used as a visual programming front-end for MacFrames.
 Another goal of MacFrames was to build distributed processing right into the object system.
 Instead of using an RPC API, one simply set the object's property with the desired value and callback for the results.
 MacFrames was used by Apple's QA group to create an automated black-box testing system.